roman-milk/roman-milk.github.io/the-wedding-planner.md

+===

- ****** The Wedding Planner Ch.
-04 ****** byJust_Plain_Bob© Monday was a busy day for her.
+Monday was a busy day for her.
 She had a trade show that was running from Tuesday to Thursday, a motivational seminar to set up for Wednesday and two weddings coming up on the weekend.
 For the first time since she had started her affair with Dan when he called her and asked her to meet him in room 617 she was reluctant to go.
 She just had too much on her desk.
 But she hadn't had sex with Jake since Friday night so they would almost certainly have sex that night and she couldn't pass up a chance to give him his 'seconds.'

  It was enjoyable as always - and when she was getting dressed Dan asked: